-The design of the 2012 OMAS is similar to the survey conducted in 2008 referred to as the Ohio Family Health Survey.
-The 2012 OMAS study is designed as a random-digit-dial (RDD) and cell phone telephone survey using a computer-assisted telephone interview system, or CATI.
-Data will be collected from approximately 22,000 adults living in Ohio.
-Approximately 10,000 of these interviews will include a child's proxy interview.
-The target population for the 2012 OMAS is noninstitutionalized adult and child populations residing in the state of Ohio.
+The design of the 2015 OMAS is similar to surveys conducted in 2004, 2008, 2010, and 2012.
+The survey was referred to as the Ohio Family Health Survey (OFHS) from 2004 through 2010 and was renamed as OMAS beginning in 2012.
+The 2015 OMAS study is designed as a random-digit-dial (RDD) and cell phone telephone survey using a computer-assisted telephone interview system, or CATI.
+Data will be collected from approximately 34,000 adults (19 years of age and older) living in Ohio.
+Approximately 8,000 of these interviews will include a child's proxy interview.
+The target population for the 2015 OMAS is non-institutionalized adult and child populations residing in the state of Ohio.
 The adult interview, including all screening questions, will take approximately 20 minutes to administer.
-The child interview will take approximately 6 minutes to complete.
+The child interview will take approximately 9 minutes to complete.